Friday, September 29, 2006

 CHANTERELLES AND AN EASY SAUTE

-Here is a recipe that I originally developed for my Vegan Feast newsletter last fall, using oyster mushrooms and my homemade seitan "chicken" cutlets, but it is equally delicious with my "Breast of Tofu"(which is in almost all of my cookbooks), or frozen Chinese vegetarian "chicken" cutlets (see info for purchasing in recipe below), instead of seitan, and chanterelles instead of oyster mushrooms.
+Here is a recipe that I originally developed for my Vegan Feast newsletter last fall, using oyster mushrooms and my homemade seitan "chicken" cutlets, but it is equally delicious with my "Breast of Tofu"(which is in almost all of my cookbooks and the recipe is here), or frozen Chinese vegetarian "chicken" cutlets, instead of seitan, and chanterelles instead of oyster mushrooms.

 BRYANNA'S VEGAN "CHICKEN" CUTLETS AND MUSHROOMS WITH SHERRIED CREME SAUCE